What Is to Be Done? A Journey from Prague to Ceský Krumlov, or How I Formed a New Government

 Quite a few years have passed since November 1989.
 Czechoslovakia has been divided up and, in the Czech Republic, Václav Klaus’s right-wing government is in power.
 Karel Vachek follows on from his film New Hyperion, thus continuing his series of comprehensive film documentaries in which he maps out Czech society and its real and imagined elites in his own unique way.

 What Is to Be Done?
 A Journey from Prague to Ceský Krumlov, or How I Formed a New Government (1996) is a Documentary film that follows quite a few years have passed since November 1989.
 Czechoslovakia has been divided up and, in the Czech Republic, Václav Klaus’s right-wing government is in power.
 Karel Vachek follows on from his film New Hyperion, thus continuing his series of comprehensive film documentaries in which he maps out Czech society and its real and imagined elites in his own unique way.
 Currently, you can watch What Is to Be Done?
 A Journey from Prague to Ceský Krumlov, or How I Formed a New Government on DocAlliance Films.
 Streaming availability may vary by country and platform over time.
+It has a user rating of 10.0 out of 10 from 1 votes.
 Fans of documentary movies may also want to explore similar titles below.